AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 ![[Pasted image 20251215164303.png]]

-Thankfully, all the cumbersome setup of these notes isn't all for nothing as we can now directly take the converted cubemap, convolute it in a fragment shader, and capture its result in a new
+Thankfully, all the cumbersome setup of these notes isn't all for nothing as we can now directly take the converted cubemap, convolute it in a fragment shader, and capture its result in a new cubemap using a framebuffer that render to all 6 face directions.
+As we've already set this up for converting the equirectangular environment map to a cubemap, we can take the exact same app